-The Term Loan does not require an excess cash flow payment if the Company's secured leverage ratio is maintained below 3.75 to 1.00 times.
-As of March 31, 2022, the Company's net secured leverage ratio was 1.00 to 1.00 times, and the Company was in compliance with all covenants of the Term Loan.
-There are no financial maintenance covenants on the Term Loan.
+The Tranche B Term Loan Facility does not require an excess cash flow payment if the Company's secured leverage ratio is maintained below 3.75 to 1.00 times.
+As of June 30, 2022, the Company's net secured leverage ratio was 1.09 to 1.00 times, and the Company was in compliance with all covenants of the Tranche B Term Loan Facility.
+There are no financial maintenance covenants on the Tranche B Term Loan Facility.

-The Company's credit agreements also provide for a \$500,000 senior secured ABL revolving credit facility (ABL Facility).
-Borrowings under the ABL Facility are guaranteed by substantially all of the Company's wholly-owned domestic restricted subsidiaries and are secured by associated collateral agreements which pledge a first priority lien on all cash, trade accounts receivable, inventory, and other current assets and proceeds thereof, and a second priority lien on all other assets, including fixed assets and intangibles of the Company and certain domestic subsidiaries.
+The Company's credit agreements also provided for a \$500,000 senior secured ABL revolving credit facility (ABL Facility).
 ABL Facility borrowings initially bore interest at rates based upon either a base rate plus an applicable margin of 1.00% or adjusted LIBOR rate plus an applicable margin of 2.00%, in each case, subject to adjustments based upon average availability under the ABL Facility.

-Currently, the ABL Facility bears interest at rates based upon either a base rate plus an applicable margin of 0.00% to 0.25% or adjusted LIBOR rate plus an applicable margin of 1.00% to 1.25%, in each case, based on average availability under the ABL Facility.
-The ABL Facility has been amended a number of times since inception.
+In May 2021, the Company amended the ABL Facility, increasing its size from \$300,000 to \$500,000, raising its incremental capacity from \$100,000 to \$200,000, and extending the maturity date from June 12, 2023 to May 27, 2026 (Amended ABL Facility).
+In addition, the Amended ABL Facility modified the pricing by reducing the certain applicable interest rates to either a base rate plus an applicable margin of 0.00% to 0.25% or adjusted LIBOR rate plus an applicable margin of 1.00% to 1.25%, in each case, based on average availability under the Amended ABL Facility.
+In connection with this amendment, the Company capitalized \$920 of new debt issuance costs as deferred financing costs on long-term borrowings in the second quarter of 2021.
+At the same time, the Company also amended its Tranche B Term Loan Facility agreement to reflect the same amendments made to the ABL Facility.